What Is Milieu Therapy And Why Is It Used?

 When you're in milieu therapy, you might notice that the staff seems to have similar answers to similar questions.
 That's because the staff is trained to interact with you in specific ways.
 Rather than just 'winging it,' they already know what responses are usually going to help you the most.

-Although structured interactions provide a secure environment, they aren't always specific enough to your needs to be very helpful.
 This can be one of the downsides of milieu therapy, but if the interaction training is well-structured enough to deal with individual differences, it's less of a problem.

 Meeting Your Needs Is The Primary Goal